ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/02-traversing-graphs.md

 This further means that the tree produced will not only contain a path from $A$ to $C$, but that path is guaranteed to be the shortest possible one.
 In fact, the tree contains shortest paths from $A$ to all other vertices.
 This is supremely useful in a wide range of applications:
-Obviously things like pathfinding in maps or simulations, but also in applications like AI problem solving and most types of optimization problems.
+Obviously things like pathfinding in maps or simulations, but also in applications like AI problem solving and most types of optimisation problems.